openbmc/docs/designs/firmware-update-over-redfish.md

 - Support firmware update for other targets (power supplies, voltage regulators, ...)
 - Support to update multiple targets with the same firmware image at once
-- Support scheduling of when update occurs
+- Support scheduling of when update occurs (Maintenance windows)
 - Support remaining TransferProtocolTypes in UpdateService (CIFS, FTP, SFTP, HTTP, HTTPS, NSF, SCP, NFS)
   - TODO: Any update mechanism that doesn't have transport security on its own, like FTP, needs a secondary verification mechanism.
 Update mechanisms that have transport security need a way to adjust the trusted root certificates.
+- Support the Task schema to provide progress to user during upload and activation phases

 ## Proposed Design